-- The player defending must be no closer than 0.9 metres from the attacking player's landing foot (or the nearer foot if two feet landed at the same time). - · If the player's landing foot is lifted, the distance is measured from the spot on the ground from which the foot was lifted.
+- The player defending must be no closer than 0.9 metre from the attacking player's landing foot (or both feet if the player lands on two feet at the same time). - · If the player's landing foot is lifted, the distance is measured from the spot on the ground from which the foot was lifted.